KessieHeldieheren/Havoc-Engine/README.md

 The game engine core can be instantiated via the [API](#Api).
 The API contains various helper functions for accessing engine modules, as well as a method for rendering output ([`Api::render`](#Api_render)).

 **Important**
 The game core will not be usable immediately.
-The core must then be bootstrapped using [`Api::bootstrap`](#Api_bootstrap).
+The core must be bootstrapped using [`Api::bootstrap`](#Api_bootstrap).
 This will then load all controllers (how to extend the engine's controllers and modules is explained in [Extending the Engine](#S2)).

 ## <a name="S2">Extending the Engine</a>
+Havoc Engine allows all of its controllers to be readily swapped out for extensions that implement the respective interfaces of the original controllers.
+This would allow a developer to write a renderer that renders to the browser, or to change how logs are handled, such as adding them to a database.
+This section explains how to extend these modules.

+First of all, it is important to know that when the engine is instantiated, **it is waiting for the bootstrapper to be run in order to load components**.
+The bootstrapper uses  [`ControllersInterface`](#ControllersInterface) to determine what classes the factories should return when instantiating all of the controllers.
+So after having instantiated the engine, you may call on the Controllers module to set what classes the engine will use.

+Via the API, this may be done using the [`Api::controllers`](#Api_controllers) method, and then using the appropriate set method and providing the **fully qualified class name** of the new controller.
+Validation for the class names provided is done in their respective controller factories.
+Naturally, all controllers MUST implement their respective interfaces.

 ## Class Reference